 I drove with Mr. Arnolt to England, to convince the reluctant MG management of my idea’s merits.
 The English were concerned about my model competing with theirs, but Mr. Arnolt’s salesmanship convinced MG management that my production of a small series based on their chassis could in no way detract from the demand for their own product.
 We brought gifts for all, clocks for the secretaries, and a fantastic Gorgonzola in the trunk.
 But the cheese lover at MG was not there.
 We had to leave it in their refrigerator, even though there were many protests about the smell.
 Eventually and in consort with Arnolt I obtained an agreement with MG to produce a series of my models…”

-Patriarch Giovanni Bertone (the “international maestro of Italian design”), his son Nuccio and the designer Franco Scaglione, designed and constructed coupe and convertible bodies in the prevailing Italian style, as purely speculative demonstrations of their skills.
-No matter their source, the design of these baby-Ferrari-like cars clearly caught “Wacky” Arnolt’s eye.
-It is impossible to know just what was discussed, but Bertone must have been stunned to realize that not only did Arnolt wish to purchase his two custom sporting MG’s, but that Arnolt was prepared to give Bertone an order to build a further hundred of each!
+Patriarch Giovanni Bertone (the “international maestro of Italian design”), his son Nuccio and the designer Giovanni Michelotti (Franco Scaglione has also been suggested)) designed and constructed coupe and convertible bodies in the prevailing Italian style, as purely speculative demonstrations of their skills.
+No matter their origin and back-story, the design of these baby-Ferrari-like cars clearly caught “Wacky” Arnolt’s eye.
+It is impossible to know just what was discussed, but Bertone must have been stunned to realize that not only did Arnolt wish to purchase the two custom sporting MG’s he had made, but that Arnolt was prepared to give Bertone an order to build a further hundred of each!

 Bertone constructed and supplied Arnolt with complete cars with leather tuck and roll upholstery, a headliner, and door panels with pockets, roll-up windows and pull handles.
 It took almost six weeks for Bertone to build and weld his custom body to a TD chassis, although it was claimed in advertising that ten cars a week could be produced.
 When completed the Arnolt-MG cars were returned by truck to Genoa, loaded onto freighters bound for various ports (Miami, New York, San Francisco, New Orleans and Vera Cruz, Mexico), and were then shipped on to Chicago.
 “Wacky” was very proud of his arrangements, and to make it possible Arnolt was granted an automobile-manufacturer’s license by the state of Illinois.
 In Chicago assembly was finalized and extra-cost customer options were added: these could include fresh-air and heater systems, a radio, badge-bar, Borrani wire wheels, alloy engine covers, and even a Shorrock supercharger (all of which he manufactured or distributed)!